 Legal Rights Following a Paralyzing Injury

 Most instances of paralysis are the result of accidents.
-Even so, the state laws in make it clear that negligent defendants in accidents still carry liability for their actions.
+Even so, the state laws make it clear that negligent defendants in accidents still carry liability for their actions.

 To prevail in these cases, an injured plaintiff must show that a defendant violated a duty of care and that this failure resulted in their paralysis.
 Examples can include a driver who fails to yield, a store owner who fails to clear ice from a sidewalk, or a doctor who damages a patient’s spinal cord during surgery.

-Paralysis injury cases can be difficult, because plaintiffs must estimate their future damages in addition to past medical costs.
+Paralysis injury cases can be difficult because plaintiffs must estimate their future damages in addition to past medical costs.
 Because many of these injuries will never fully improve, the law considers these to be catastrophic injuries.
 Therefore, it is not unusual for a claim to demand payments for future medical care, reimbursement for lost income potential, and payments for lost quality of life.

 Regardless of the extent of a person’s injuries, they may have only three years to file a claim—according to Michigan Compiled Laws §600.5805.
 However, this deadline might vary, depending on the proximate cause of the injury.
 Regardless, it is advisable for a claimant to act swiftly and contact a dedicated attorney in order to protect their rights.

-Michigan Paralysis Settlement Example
+Michigan Paralysis Case study

 A patient was admitted to the hospital for the treatment of burn injuries.
 Shortly after admission, he began to have bowel and bladder problems.
 He also had paraparesis of his legs.